abreheret/PixelAnnotationTool/README.md

 ============================

 Software that allows you to manually and quickly annotate images in directories.
 The method is pseudo manual because it uses the algorithm [watershed marked](http://docs.opencv.org/3.1.0/d7/d1b/group__imgproc__misc.html#ga3267243e4d3f95165d55a618c65ac6e1) of OpenCV.
 The general idea is to manually provide the marker with brushes and then to launch the algorithm.
-If at first pass the segmentation needs to be corrected, the user can refine the markers by drawing new ones on the erroneous areas (as show on video below).
+If at first pass the segmentation needs to be corrected, the user can refine the markers by drawing new ones on the erroneous areas (as shown on video below).

 [![gif_file](giphy.gif)](https://youtu.be/wxi2dInWDnI)